 Safety strategies to protect your bones are important for everyone.
-For example, people can protect their bones and overall health by wearing seat belts in moving vehicles and by using appropriate protective equipment when participating in sports.
 If you have been diagnosed with osteoporosis, your bones are thinner, weaker, and you may be more likely to break as a result of a fall.
-In fact, most broken bones including broken hips happen as a result of a fall.
-Falls happen for many reasons; many of them can be avoided.
+In fact, most fractures including broken hips result from a fall.
+Falls can have many reasons; many of which can be prevented.

 How common are falls?